 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.

-It could be external-beam radiation therapy, which is radiation given from a machine outside the body or s called internal radiation therapy [ brachytherapy], when radiation is given by implants placed in body..
+It could be external-beam radiation therapy, which is radiation given from a machine outside the body or s called internal radiation therapy [ brachytherapy] when radiation is given by implants placed in the body..

 Postoperative radiation can also be given.